momswife/LoA/content/Aerathon - Eternal Labyrinths/II. The Living Atlas/Guilds & Delvers/Guild Archive/The Free Company.md

 ## **I. Overview**

-The **Free Company of Louvain** is the **sole S-Class guild directly sponsored by the Ministry of Delving Operations**, founded to turn chaos into discipline and desperation into doctrine.
+The **Free Company of Louvain** is Aerathon’s **only S-Class guild directly sponsored by the Ministry of Delving Operations**, founded as a beacon for the lost, the unclaimed, and the unredeemed.
+From its polished halls in Louvain’s **Hall of Orientation**, it trains and licenses the majority of the realm’s novice delvers.

-Operating from the **Hall of Orientation** in Louvain, it trains thousands of new delvers each cycle—yet its true heart beats far from the marble halls, in a soot-stained refuge on the outskirts of Oria: **the Rusted Lodge**, home of the **Stalwart Souls**.
+Yet the soul of the Company is not in its marble corridors, but in a battered refuge on the outskirts of Oria—the **Rusted Lodge**, home of the **Stalwart Souls**, where those who have nowhere left to go find one final chance.

+Where the Hall teaches discipline, the Lodge teaches survival.
-Where the upper Company represents the Ministry’s order, the Lodge represents its conscience—a sanctuary for the failed, the forgotten, and the unrecorded.
+Where the Hall enforces order, the Lodge remembers mercy.

 ---